On the structure of Ricci shrinkers: Conformal transformation

 \section{Conformal transformation}

 The application of conformal transformation in the study of Riemannian geometry is well-known.
 For example, see Theorem 1.159, part (b) of~\cite{Besse} for a formula of Ricci curvature change under conformal transformation.
-Such formula was exploited by Z.L.
-Zhang(c.f.
-Section 3.2 of~\cite{ZhangZL}) to study the degeneration of compact Ricci-shrinkers.
+Such formula was exploited by Z. Zhang (cf. Section 3.2 of~\cite{ZhangZL}) to study the degeneration of compact Ricci shrinkers.
 We shall follow the notations in~\cite{ZhangZL} and denote

 If the diameter of $(M,g)$ is uniformly bounded, then $f$ is uniformly bounded by Lemma~\ref{L100}.
 Therefore, the metric $\tilde{g}$ is uniformly equivalent to $g$.
 Moreover, the metric $\tilde{g}$ has the advantage that $\left|\widetilde{Rc} \right|$ is uniformly bounded.
 Therefore, one can study the geometry of $(M, \tilde{g})$ by Cheeger-Colding theory and then turn back to study $(M, g)$.
 However, this method cannot be applied directly to study non-compact Ricci shrinker since $(M, \tilde{g})$ may not be complete, even if $(M, g)$ is very simple.
 This can be easily seen in the following Proposition.